 What the researchers discovered was that “In the significant majority of cases (75% without links and 64% with links) the potential phishing messages made it into inboxes and were not in any way labelled to highlight them as spam or suspicious.
 Moreover, only 6% of messages were explicitly labelled as malicious.”

 In some regards, these results are not unexpected.
 First, email service providers are experts at providing email, not preventing phishing.
-Second, ideally, phishing filter technology should be deployed in the cloud to prevent malicious emails from reaching the inbox.
+Second, ideally, phishing filter technology should be deployed in the cloud to stop phishing emails from reaching the inbox.
 But cloud deployment means outsourcing, something email providers are reluctant to do.
 And third, email providers that do implement this technology typically use only one phishing filter provider.
-Naturally they do this to minimize expenses.
+Naturally, they do this to minimize expenses.
 Unfortunately, this comes at the cost of more vulnerable email.

 At Phish Protection, we understand these limitations.
 It’s why we deploy cloud-based phishing protection technology.
 It’s also why we use not one, but SIX email filtering services to filter emails for phishing content before they reach the user’s inbox.
 The six service providers are: